 Imagine yourself a self-proclaimed aspiring witch (the good kind), sights dead-set on a professional career in TV writing.
 Then you land a job on one of television’s most popular hourlong series—a show about witches.
 Credit the rituals?
 Divine intervention?
 Personal ambition and shrewd planning?
-Christina Piña personifies the struggle of many hopeful writers: breaking from familial expectations, coping with mental health, and finding a clear niche despite originating from “so many worlds.”
+Christina Piña personifies the struggle of many hopeful writers: breaking from familial expectations, coping with mental health, and finding a clear niche despite coming from “so many worlds.”

 Rituals are in Christina Piña’s blood.